 If tonsillitis is caused by a virus, the body will fight off the infection on its own.
 If it's caused by strep bacteria, the doctor probably will prescribe an antibiotic.
 If so, make sure that your child completes the full course of treatment to prevent any complications.

-For kids who get tonsillitis often (more than 5 to 7 times during a 12-month period) or repeat infections over several years, doctors might recommend a tonsillectomy to remove the tonsils.
+For kids who get tonsillitis often (more than 5 to 7 times during a 12-month period) or frequent repeat infections over several years, doctors might recommend a tonsillectomy to remove the tonsils.

 Caring for Your Child